MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-layout.md

 ## Create a simple Excel layout report

 The following example extends the **Customer List** report only by adding a `rendering` section, which adds a new Excel layout to the list of options for printing the **Customer List** report.
 The layout does not yet exist, but will be generated based on the existing report dataset for the report and can then be modeled by using Excel reporting capabilities.
+The example uses the [Type Property](properties/devenv-type-property.md) to set the type of report to `Excel` and it uses the [LayoutFile Property](developer/properties/devenv-layoutfile-property.md) to specify the name of the file that contains the Excel layout.
+If this is not present, it will be generated.

 1. Create a new report extension of the **Customer List** page by adding the following lines of code: